-- Chambers and Partners 2020 ranked Charles in Band 3 for Corporate/M&A. He was ranked in Band 4 in both 2019 and 2018 in the same category.
+- Chambers and Partners ranked Charles in Band 3 for Corporate/M&A for the past two consecutive years (2020 and 2021).
+He was ranked in Band 4 in both 2019 and 2018 in the same category.

 - He was recognised by Who’s Who Legal as a Thought Leader in M&A and Governance in 2019, as well as recommended in the Global Leader – M&A category in 2019.
 Charles was also recognised by Who’s Who Legal, 2018 for M&A.

 Charles Douglas is a “very commercial” lawyer, with one client attesting: “He is on par with the very best.”
 He is well versed in all manner of corporate mandates and advises major corporations in sectors such as manufacturing and financial services on big-ticket domestic and cross-border M&A transactions. – Chambers and Partners 2020

 Charles Douglas is a very capable lawyer and focused on getting deals done. – Legal500 2020